sampsyo/home/_drafts/probablycorrect.md

 And it's the whole idea in [approximate computing][].

 This post is about defining what it means for this kind of program to be *statistically* correct.
+The problem is that we don't even have names for the kinds of guarantees that different approaches to correctness can give us.
+What are the statistical equivalents of static verification, testing, or dynamic safety checking?
 If we're going to write papers about probably-correct programs (and we are), we need to be clear about what our goals are.

+## Normal Correctness

 With normal, hopefully-always-correct programs, the ultimate goal is **verification**: